SORA self-propelled howitzer: Development

-After decision to keep the 122mm caliber in use, Serbian army decided to modernize D30 howitzer according to the world trends in self-propelled artillery.
-Assignment to develop the system was entrusted to the MTI, while production of the functional models was given to 14. oktobar.
+After the decision to keep the 122mm caliber in use, the Serbian Army decided to modernize D-30 howitzer according to the world trends in self-propelled artillery.
+Assignment to develop the system was entrusted to the Military Technical Institute, while production of the functional models was given to 14. oktobar.

-Work on this project began in March 2004, and in 2009 first functional model was completed by IMK.
-After its March roll-out, it underwent a series of initial firing trials, involving about 18 rounds, the first three of which were conducted with reduced charges and the remainder with full charges.
+Work on this project began in 2004 and in 2009 the first functional model was completed.
+After its initial roll-out, it underwent a series of initial firing trials, involving about 18 rounds, the first three of which were conducted with reduced charges and the remainder with full charges.

 Improvements were subsequently made to the stabilisation system, whose forward-facing stabilisers proved unable to adequately absorb the recoil forces during firing.
 Another goal was to demonstrate loading of the weapon at all elevation angles, and this was successfully achieved, according to MTI.

-The first prototype of SORA was publicly demonstrated in 2009, representing a fairly simple installation of the 122mm D-30J howitzer on a wheeled chassis.
+The first prototype of SORA was showcased in 2009, representing a fairly simple installation of the 122mm D-30J howitzer on a wheeled chassis.

 But that was only the first phase of development.
-After that MTI begun work on further improvements of the system, which included installation of the automatic loader, inertial navigation system, automatic transition from the transport position to firing position...
+After that, the Military Technical Institute begun work on further improvements of the system, which included installation of the automatic loader, inertial navigation system, automatic transition from the transport position to firing position...